microsoft/Vipr/ANNOTATIONS.md

 Odcm model in VIPR NEW no longer provides the fixed set of capabilities in object projection; object projections only refer to those annotations that were explicitly specified.

 The name of annotation term is used as annotation identifier.
+For annotations defined as complex types, this identifier can be specified eihter in a fully qualified form (e.g. "Org.OData.Capabilities.V1.UpdateRestrictions/Updatable") or in short form (e.g. "Updatable").

 To get the value of annotation defined as a boolean constant (e.g. Capabilities.TopSupported), Odcm writer would use this OdcmProjection method: